js-black-belt/angular-ticker/README.md

 ## Why use it?

-The first question you might ask yourself is "Why use it?
-Why not just use $timeout/$interval?"
+The first question you might ask yourself:
+> Why use it?
+> Why not just use $timeout/$interval?

 Well, it is much more than a simple interval ticker.
+### The Benefits
 * It is a centralized handling for repetitive tasks
 * It supports different interval and/or delay per task
 * It allows control over the Task Invocation Policy (parallel tasks vs. linear tasks) on a per task configuration

+### Dependency Injection & Refactoring
-Besides all of the above, I prefer to inject a service throughout the application and only inject $interval in the service, so that if I'll decide to use $timeout or some other facility in the future, the refactoring effort will be minimal and limited to the
-TickerSrv without any modifications to any of the other code.
+I prefer to inject a service throughout the application and only inject $interval in the service, so that if I'll decide to use $timeout or some other facility in the future, the refactoring effort will be minimal and limited to the TickerSrv without any modifications to any of the other code.

+### Solving Protractor Issue with timeouts
-Another reason is that polling the server with a self invoking $timeout breaks Protractor tests, since it prevents the page from ever fully load.
+Polling the server with a self invoking $timeout breaks Protractor tests, since it prevents the page from ever fully load.
 Using this service eliminates the need to consider such issues.

 ## Configuration